gonodono/web-widgets/README.md

 `RemoteViewsService` and `RemoteViewsFactory`, too.

-The `WebShooter` work is handled in the `RemoteViewsFactory`, so there's plenty of time available, but it's capped at 40 seconds here to match the timeout for the Glance Widgets.
+The `WebShooter` work is handled in the `RemoteViewsFactory`, so there's plenty of time available, but it's capped at 40 seconds to match the timeout for the Glance Widgets.

 Because of the unique setup here, this one ends up with a slightly different UI if it errors or times out, as those messages are displayed in `ListView` items.